tfinnell/react-validation/README.md

 ## Example usage

 With @2.x, react-validation is no longer dependent on ```validator```.
 You may use whatever validation strategy you want by extending the ```Validation.rules``` object.
-Let's take a look on it's initial state:
+Let's take a look at it's initial state:

 ```javascript
 module.exports = {};
 ```

 That's it, just an empty object literal.
-We don't have any validation rules out of the box because of and extremely high amount of possibilities, but it's still recommended to use a well tested library.
+We don't have any validation rules out of the box because of an extremely high number of possibilities, but it's still recommended to use a well tested library.

-So first of all let's extend it and add some rules:
+First, let's extend it and add some rules:

 ```javascript
 import React from 'react';